JustinLuft/Notecore/README.md

 📝 NoteCore - Themed Note-Taking App

+--This deployment uses firebase as the backend as supabase has a max time limit of 64 days

 🚀 LIVE Deployment! - https://notecore.vercel.app/

 Please Note that since the backend is hosted on render, there may be a delay when first trying to either login or register as the backend boots up on activity.